Casa do Costeado: 19th and 20th century

 Ela é mas é de merda.
 (But she is actually just made of shit.)

 — Popular 19th century song from Guimarães written by João de Meira.

 The murder of the child was never discovered nor caught, but popularly it is believed that Rosinha do Toural orchestrated the entire thing.

-The Casa do Costeado mysteriously suffered a massive fire in 6 April 1948.
+The Casa do Costeado mysteriously suffered a massive fire on 6 April 1948.

 21st century

 Aware of the importance of its past and taking on the civic responsibility of preserving its memory, the Costeado family handed over the House's documentary collection to the Martins Sarmento Society, guaranteeing its preservation and access for researchers and the curious to a unique collection, whose testimonies stretch from the first half of the 14th century to the 1980s.

-The house remained in the family's possession until it was acquired by the Câmara Municipal of Guimarães in 2018, with a view to installing a Hotel-School as part of the Cávado and Ave Polytechnic Institute.
+The house remained in the family's possession until it was acquired by the Câmara municipal of Guimarães in 2018, with a view to installing a Hotel-School as part of the Cávado and Ave Polytechnic Institute.

 The project started in October 2023 by substituting the old exterior roof made of ceramic tiles of the Costeado House and digging a hole farther back to place the foundations of the new Hotel-School building.